MiguelBocanegra/S3-Private-CloudFront-OAC-HTTPS-100-CLI-/README.md

 ```bash
 aws s3 sync ./website s3://<bucket_name>/
 ```
-## 14.We validate that the files were uploadedto the bucket with the following command:
+## 14.We validate that the files were uploaded to the bucket with the following command:

 ```bash
 aws s3 ls s3://<bucket_name>/